Is it safer to fly or drive this summer? 5 health experts weigh in.

 “Given the heterogeneity in the epidemic across the country, there is of course the risk of going from a low-transmission to a high-transmission community and thus increasing one’s exposure,” he said.

-If you stop at a hotel during your road trip, Lipsitch notes that there is a risk for contracting the coronavirus by touching common surfaces in your guest room.
+If you stop at a hotel during your road trip, Lipsitch notes, there is a risk of contracting the coronavirus by touching common surfaces in your guest room.

 “While there is of course a risk of transmission through fomites (inanimate objects) that could present a potential concern from staying in a hotel, for example, I am unaware of any evidence that this is a large risk,” he said.
 “The relatively modest risk of transmission in households suggests to me that you can’t catch this disease easily from sitting on a sofa where a sick person was.”